rfc1459/newblog/README.md

 Current status
 --------------

-Right now, newblog is in its infancy with only a few modules implemented.
-Some pages are already there since they're mostly static and (hopefully) they'll never change.
-Most notably, it's still incapable of **rendering posts** altogether, so you might want to sit this one out for the time being.
+I neglected to update this section for far too long.
+Content management works, CSS generation has been removed because stock Bootstrap with a few overrides in a local CSS are more than enough.

+The kramdown-based rendering engine and associated plugins are gone, I switched to GitHub's own [redcarpet](https://github.com/vmg/redcarpet).
+Couldn't be happier about the switch, as I'm now free to relicense the infrastructure under a less asinine license.

-Also, some content is strictly related to myself - if you intend to fork this repo *please* edit all pages, footers and the like.
+Almost everything in the `content` directory is strictly personal (even though CC-licensed) - if you intend to fork this repo *please* edit all pages, footers and the like and remove all posts.

 Requirements